lidofinance/docs/docs/guides/steth-integration-guide.md

 ## Lido

-Lido is a family of liquid staking protocols across multiple blockchains.
+Lido is a family of liquid staking protocols across multiple blockchains, with headquarters on Ethereum.
 Liquid refers to the ability for a user’s stake to become liquid.
 This is done by issuing a derivative that is closely pegged to the value of the staked asset.
 This guide refers to Lido on Ethereum (hereinafter referred to as Lido).
 For ether staked in Lido, it gives users stETH that is equal to the amount staked.
-The main proposition of Lido is that stETH provides stakers with an ETH derivative that can be used throughout DeFi while accruing staking yield passively, it is paramount to preserve this stETH property when integrating it into any DeFi protocol.
+The main proposition of Lido is that stETH provides stakers with an ether derivative that can be used throughout DeFi while accruing staking yield passively, it is paramount to preserve this stETH property when integrating it into any DeFi protocol.

-Lido's staking dericatives are widely adopted across Ethereum ecosystem.
+Lido's staking derivatives are widely adopted across Ethereum ecosystem.
 - The most important liquidity venues include [stETH<>ETH liquidity pool on Curve](https://curve.fi/steth) and [wstETH<>ETH MetaStable pool on Balancer v2](https://app.balancer.fi/pool/0x32296969ef14eb0c6d29669c550d4a0449130230000200000000000000000080).
 - stETH is [listed as collateral asset on AAVE v2 market](https://app.aave.com/reserve-overview/?underlyingAsset=0xae7ab96520de3a18e5e111b5eaab095312d7fe84&marketName=proto_mainnet) on Ethereum mainnet.
 - wstETH is [listed as collateral asset on Maker](https://daistats.com/#/collateral).
+- ether stakers can collateralise their stETH (in the form of bETH) on the Terra blockchain using [Anchor protocol](https://app.anchorprotocol.com/).
 - There are live ChainLink price feeds for [stETH/USD](https://app.ens.domains/name/steth-usd.data.eth) and [stETH/ETH](https://etherscan.io/address/0x86392dC19c0b719886221c78AB11eb8Cf5c52812) pairs.

 ## stETH vs. wstETH

 There are two versions of Lido's staking derivative, namely stETH and wstETH.
 Both tokens are ERC-20 tokens, but they reflect the accrued staking rewards in different ways. stETH implements rebasing mechanics which means the stETH balance increases periodically.
-In cintrary, wstETH balance is constant, while the token increases in value eventually (denominated in ether).
-Both tokens share liquidity, stETH can be converted to wstETH via trustless wrapper and vice versa.
+In contrary, wstETH balance is constant, while the token increases in value eventually (denominated in stETH).
+At any moment, any amount of stETH can be converted to wstETH via trustless wrapper and vice versa, thus tokens effectively share liquidity.
+For instance, undercollateralized wstETH positions on Maker can be liquidated by unwrapping wstETH and swapping it for ether on Curve.

 ## stETH